JiachenRen/cs4476-cv-project/docs/final.md

 | ------------- | ---------- |
 | ![Original](src/final/images/ocr_results/slime_page_8/input_image.png) | ![Translated](src/final/images/final_results/slime_page_8/final_result.png)            |

-Our results are shown as above.
 Notice that our algorithm detects font size, line spacing, and bounding box from text blocks and uses this information to adaptively paint new text over the original image.
 Of course, the algorithm is still prone to error - while the first two examples demonstrates stellar performance, the third example shows a miscalculation of bounding rect due to noises in text blocks (in the lower left panel), resulting in malformatted text.

 Note that we also wrote a simple algorithm to detect foreground and background color automatically from the original image.
-These colors to ensure stylistic consistency.
+These colors are used to ensure stylistic consistency.

 ### Conclusion

 [//]: # "conclusion.md"
 Manga is a hobby that many people around the world indulged in to relax, like watching a movie or reading a book.
 One major problem with the increased availability of online manga is that if a person does not understand the original language that the manga was first written in, it may take awhile for translators to interpret the language to English.
 This motivated us to design a system - called the SIFT-OCR manga translation system - that solves this problem using programming instead of relying on manga translators.
 So far, we have demonstrated the outstanding performance of SIFT-OCR compared to the baseline method in the task of extracting text from manga speech bubbles.
 This is the most difficult hurdle to get over in our pipeline.
 It required huge amount of innovation and effort from our team.
 That said, the algorithm is not without its defects - it has many tunable parameters, the effects of some are not fully understood.
-In addition, there are many other tasks down the pipeline, including stitching sentences together from detected text blocks, machine translation, and hypothesizing new bounding boxes for embedding the translated text.
 No matter how well an automated system performs, mistakes are inevitable - to make our system production ready, we'll also need to add UI for humans to optionally step in at every stage of the pipeline.

-We'll choose some of the tasks listed above to complete in the future.
+In addition to detecting and grouping word-level text blocks, which was completed earlier, we were able to complete everything described in our original proposal and produced a working end-to-end pipelined system.
+The pipeline can now reconstruct original sentences back by analyzing the bounding rectangles of the text blocks, use google translate to translate from source language to target language, and finally, upon analyzing text bounding boxes for line spacing, font-size, background color, foreground color, and other related attributes, repaint the translated text over the original manga page in a stylistically consistent manner.

 ### References